 Hindery calls closing the digital divide “a civil rights issue that should be paramount.”

-“Civil rights traditionally has been about race and ethnicity, gender and faith, and orientation.
+“Civil rights traditionally have been about race and ethnicity, gender and faith, and orientation.
 It needs to also include this technical phenomenon called the internet.”

 “Access to the technology called the internet is a human right,” Hindery tells WorkingNation.
 “And it’s a human right in Africa, Latin America, United States, Asia.
 You will profoundly leave behind any young woman or man who doesn’t have access to the internet at an early age.”